Kernel-learning parameter prediction and evaluation in algebraic multigrid method for several PDEs: Numerical experiments

-{Table \ref{hm_tab_pre} list the result of the iteration counts and CPU time under three parameter selection schemes for the case of $n=1024$, where optimal $\theta$ is the traversal-derived parameter.
-The parameters predicted by the Gaussian Process Regression (GPR) model not only closely match those obtained from the exhaustive search method, but also demonstrate high accuracy.
-This consistency validates the reliability of the GPR prediction approach, which can approximate the computational results of exhaustive search with remarkable precision.}
+Table \ref{hm_tab_pre} lists the result of the iteration counts and CPU time under three parameter selection schemes for the case of { $n=1024,~ 1200,~ 1400,~ 1600,~1800,~2048$}, where optimal $\theta$ is the traversal-derived parameter.
+The parameters predicted by the GPR model exhibit high accuracy, differing from the optimal parameters by merely 0.021, while also closely matching the results obtained from the exhaustive search method.
+Notice that AMG doesn't converge with default parameters in { $n =1024,~ 1400,~1600,~1800,~2048$}, but it works well with predicted $\theta$ obtained by GPR.
+The number of iterations of AMG under the predicted parameter differs by only 2 from that under the optimal parameter and the CPU time increases by only 8.85$\%$. { The traversal results under more diverse values of $\theta$ are detailed in Figure \ref{hm_travel_more_Helm}.
+As can be observed from the figure, for the Helmholtz equation, the parameter values of $\theta$ that lead to AMG convergence are concentrated within a very narrow region, which is accurately captured by GPR.}

 The Table \ref{Tab:hm:pre1} and \ref{Tab:hm:pre2} provide a comparative analysis of the predictive accuracy achieved by various combinations of kernel functions when applied to the Helmholtz equation with the coefficient {\( k = 2\pi \)}.

-The results indicate that the combination of the Rational Quadratic kernel function and the Laplacian kernel function stands out, exhibiting the lowest Median Absolute Percentage Error (MdAPE) and the lowest Mean Squared Error (MSE).
-Additionally, with the exception of the final set of combined kernel function parameters, which shows a slightly lower Prediction Interval Coverage Probability (PICP), all other combinations achieve a perfect interval coverage rate of 100\%.
-This underscores the effectiveness and superiority of the Rational Quadratic-Laplacian kernel combination in this context.
+{Table \ref{Tab:hm:pre1} presents the evaluation metrics of different kernel functions.
+As can be seen from the table, most dual-kernel combination functions exhibit higher $R^2$ and Corr values compared to the single Gaussian kernel function.
+It is particularly noteworthy that the Gaussian kernel achieves the lowest Corr value among all kernel functions.
+Specifically, the combination of Rational Quadratic and Laplacian kernels demonstrates optimal comprehensive performance: it achieves the lowest values in RMSE, MAE, BIC, and MdAPE, while simultaneously attaining the highest $R^2$ value.
+These results fully demonstrate that combined kernel functions can significantly enhance prediction performance compared to single kernel functions.}

+Table \ref{Tab:hm:pre2} presents the PICP metrics for different kernel functions.
+The results show that most dual-kernel combined functions achieve higher PICP values than the single Gaussian kernel function.
+This further confirms that the kernel functions constructed through dual-kernel combinations can exhibit superior performance characteristics compared to single kernel function.